One of the buzzwords in content marketing right now is ‘featured snippets’.

 Benefits of Invisalign

 Benefits of Invisalign compared with standard braces include:

 - No risk of injury from broken brackets

 - Results that are easy to see during each phase of treatment

 - Greater convenience, with fewer visits to the dentist

 Dentists don’t have the time, resources or skills to create snippet-friendly content.

-That’s why they turn to Dental Writers – We’re specialists who understand what people are looking for when they search information online.
+That’s why they turn to Dental Writers – We’re specialists who understand what people are looking for when they search for information online.

-Get in touch now to find out how we create dental blogs and procedural content to give your practice optimal chance of getting snippet-worthy content.
+Get in touch now to find out how we create dental blogs and procedural content to give your practice an optimal chance of getting snippet-worthy content.